Skip to main content

 The Calculator Analogy

-A calculator is an amplifier of intent.
+A calculator amplifies intent.

-When computation was slow and expensive, errors were bounded.
-A bad decision affected one process, one report, one outcome.
+When computation was slow and expensive, errors stayed small.
+A bad decision affected one process, one report.
 You had time to catch it.
-The consequences accumulated gradually.
+Consequences accumulated gradually.

 Why Technology Accelerates Failure